 Include the Market Status indicator for a perfect trade setup, this indicator is shown at the top of the chart

-During trends, BBands can help you stay in trades.
+During trends, BBands can help you stay in the trades.
 During a strong trend, the price usually pulls away from its moving average, but it moves close to the Outer Band.
-When price then breaks the moving average again, it can signal a change in direction.
-For example, when the bands of the BBands indicator squeeze tight and the Bollinger bands angle (bAngle) have a value usually lower to 3,2, you traders anticipate an explosive breakout way outside the bands limit.
+When the price then breaks the moving average again, it can signal a change in direction.
+For example, when the bands of the BBands indicator squeeze tight and the Bollinger bands angle (bAngle) has a value usually lower than 3,2, you traders anticipate an explosive breakout way outside the bands limit.

-So long the down difference line (green) is upper up difference line (red) the price dominating direction is Bullish.
-In that situation, the signal for a Bullish trend come when the down difference line (green) is growing and the difference line (red) and vice versa.
+So long as the down difference line (green) is the upper up difference line (red) the price-dominating direction is Bullish.
+In that situation, the signal for a Bullish trend comes when the down difference line (green) is growing and the difference line (red) and vice versa.
 When both are rising or falling, the market is in a consolidating period.

 Finding The Tops and Bottoms with Bollinger Bands

 We highly recommend combining the Bollinger Bands with the RSI indicator – it’s the perfect match.
 There are two types of tops that you need to know about:

 - After a trend move, the price fails to reach the outer Band as the uptrend becomes weaker.
 This signal is usually accompanied by an RSI divergence